hackclub/jams-bounty/README.md

 If you have any questions, please message in [#jams](https://hackclub.slack.com/archives/C058T2CJUNR) on Slack.
 We'll all be hanging out there to help out.

 _- HQ Jams Team 💖_

-**Ps.
-Here's what we already have in the pipeline so please don't make a PR with these ideas**
-- Building a personal website
-- Building a sprig game
-- Creating a ChatGPT Clone